Robot automation is continually becoming easier to apply and operate making it accessible for even the smallest companies.

 - Manufacturing Director

 - Innovation Engineering

 - Plant Management

 It is a time of great change in UK manufacturing – as companies respond to the coming together of powerful trends in labour supply, supply chain consolidation, and getting the best balance between quality and cost.

-Manufacturing Automation and Robotics Summit is engineered to answer these questions – gathering together successful manufacturing professionals to walk through their own automation and robotics journeys.
+Manufacturing Automation and Robotics Symposium is engineered to answer these questions – gathering together successful manufacturing professionals to walk through their own automation and robotics journeys.